witq/endoscope/README.md

 By default, all probes are created with level `0`.
 When running the probes, by default all probes with level `0` are run.

-If you only require basic `liveness` healthcheck, this is all you need to use.
+If you only require basic `liveness` check, this is all you need to use.

-For more advanced cases, where the app may be `alive` and should not be killed by the orchestrator but is not ready to work, higher level healthcheck can be used, like for example the `readyness` healtchcheck in kubernetes.
+For more advanced cases, where the app may be `alive` and should not be killed by the orchestrator but is not ready to work, a higher level check can be used, like for example the `readiness` check in kubernetes.

 When a level is provided to the endoscope endpoint, only probes with the level provided _or lower_ are run.